monostream/emporium-docs/advanced-resources/architecture.md

 Reception, you guessed it, is also written in Go.
 It exposes a GraphQL API that is consumed by Panel.
 It installs, updates and uninstalls Emporium apps and lists all available apps in the catalog.
 Additionally it manages PVCs, lists namespaces and interacts with the database to fetch data such as E-Mail configs defined by the user.

 When installing an app, Reception first validates all inputs.
 It checks if the app name is valid and does not already exist and if the configuration of [integrations](../reference/integrations/dns) is correct.
 It will then prepare the configured integrations.
 For example it will create an OIDC client in the identity provider or fetch information about PVCs of the [storage integration](../reference/integrations/storage) (if enabled).
 This information is then used to render the `values.emporium.yaml` template, resulting in the values passed to `helm install`.
-Once the helm installation succeeds it will store the relevant configuration in a Kubernetes secret.
+Once the Helm installation succeeds it will store the relevant configuration in a Kubernetes secret.
 These secrets are queried when listing installed apps.

 When updating an app, Reception will go through basically the same flow as in the installation process.
 But instead of doing `helm install` it will (obviously) do `helm upgrade` and not create a new secret but update the existing.

 ::: info TODO
-Currently Emporium is not aware of changes done manually (using the helm CLI) to a helm release managed by Emporium.
+Currently Emporium is not aware of changes done manually (using the Helm CLI) to a Helm release managed by Emporium.
 This means that the actual configuration can deviate from the one stored in the Emporium secret.
 Once the user does update an app, it will use the configuration stored in the secret, overwriting any manual changes done by the user.
 :::

 ## Indexer

 Indexer is another Go service.
-It is responsible to import all helm charts stored in the configured repositories.
+It is responsible to import all Helm charts stored in the configured repositories.
 It imports metadata on every chart version and stores it in the postgres database.
 It downloads every version of every chart, extracts files such as `README.md` and `values.emporium.yaml` and stores them in the database.
 It automatically removes charts from the database that are no longer present in the source repository.
 If a version of a chart already exists in the database, it compares their digests and only syncs it again if it changed.

 ## Builder (future work)

 Builder is a planned and not yet implemented service.
 Here's the motivation and planned design for it.

 Running `helm install` requires a service account with a lot of privileges, which can be a threat to cluster security.
-Currently this is done by Reception, which also hosts the GraphQL API endpoint, a common entrypoint for attackers.
+Currently, this is done by Reception, which also hosts the GraphQL API endpoint, a common entrypoint for attackers.

 The goal is to create a separate services to mitigate this security risk.
 This service will act as a Kubernetes controller on secret resources that are marked with certain Emporium labels.
-Once a secret is modified, Builder will fetch the corresponding `values.emporium.yaml` template from the database, pass the values stored in the secret to it and use helm to install or upgrade the respective helm release.
+Once a secret is modified, Builder will fetch the corresponding `values.emporium.yaml` template from the database, pass the values stored in the secret to it and use Helm to install or upgrade the respective Helm release.

 This proposed solution will allow to deploy Reception with a less privileged service account and reduce the attack surface for privileged services account drastically.